Jandalf81/rclone_script/ReadMe.md

 ## Are there risks?

 Of course!
 I'm a hobby programer, so this script might have errors I just haven't found yet.
 I'll do my best to fix them, though.
+There are some things which just will not work with any sync, e. g. conflicting file changes.
+I strongly advice you to only change one side of each synced save file.
+In other words, don't play _Chrono Trigger_ on you RetroPie and on your PC simultaniously and expect to keep both save slots intact...